Thuvii/ai/README.md

 ---

-## ✅ Practical Applications
+## Practical Applications

-- **Functional Tool**: Even if simple, it demonstrates real-world integration with an LLM.
+- **Functional Tool**: A simple demonstration of real-world integration with an LLM.

 - **Modern Tech**: Showcases concepts like AI agents, LLMs, API integration, and Python CLI development.